-Change for recreational shore fishing due to the FHMP is predicted to be minimal because:
+Change for recreational shore fishing due to the LYPMP is predicted to be minimal because:

-- Recreational fishing was mostly accommodated, and there are numerous locations still available for shorebased fishing within the FHMP. - Areas that are readily accessible by shore or that were popular fishing locations have not been lost to recreational fishers.

-• Shore-based line fishing is now prohibited in the Picnic Creek and Franklin Harbor SZs, but these areas are comprised of saltmarshes and mangroves and are difficult to fish from shore.
+- Recreational fishing was mostly accommodated and there are numerous locations still available for shorebased fishing within the LYPMP. - Areas that are readily accessible by shore or that were popular fishing locations have not been lost to recreational fishers. - Shore-based line fishing was already prohibited in the Salt Swamp Creek SZ prior to the LYPMP. - Shore-based line fishing is now prohibited in the Point Davenport SZ but this SZ is inaccessible from land.